swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320-qsfp/README.md

 # OpalKelly XEM8320 QSFP Time Tagger FPGA Link Reference Project

-This directory and its subdirectories constitute a reference design for the Time Tagger FPGA Link on the OpalKelly XEM8320 FPGA board with a SZG-QSFP Module.
-It implements the 40Gbit/s Ethernet Time Tagger FPGA link interfaces.
+This directory and its subdirectories constitute a reference design for the Time Tagger FPGA Link on the OpalKelly XEM8320 FPGA board with a SZG-QSFP Module on port E. It implements the 40Gbit/s Ethernet Time Tagger FPGA link interfaces.

 ## Getting Started